flaminerva/Wilson-Cowan-Model/README.md

 sufficient condition for a limit cycle is Level 3 satisfied at the system's **unique** fixed point (~90% confirmation rate; the gap from 100% is attributable to numerical detection limits).
-Multi-fixed-point systems show no confirmed limit cycles despite passing Level 3; all such cases are consistent with transient oscillations near an unstable spiral that are eventually captured by a competing stable attractor.
+Multi-fixed-point systems passing Level 3 showed only 6% oscillation, consistent with either transient spirals captured by a competing stable attractor or small supercritical limit cycles coexisting with it; distinguishing these requires computing the first Lyapunov coefficient (see Future Work in the document).

 See the [full report (PDF)](docs/WC_report.pdf) for derivations, verification, and comparison with Li et al. (2022).